Skip to content

 European traffic is responsible for about a third of all CO2 emissions in the whole world: it is therefore crucial to identify an alternative mobility to enhance the fight against climate change and to contribute for the reduction of harmful substances to our health.

-The EUI has decided to commit towards environment protection purchasing 2 electric zero-emission vehicles (Twizy).
+The EUI has decided to commit towards environment protection purchasing 4 electric vehicles (Twizy) for internal mobility and 2 vans for shuttle bus services.
 These are 100% electric cars that guarantee zero pollutants and noise emissions, have an autonomy of about 100km and meet the needs of about 90% of drivers.

 Disposal and reuse of exhausted batteries may further increase the positive contribution to the environment.